 Inside the GEP Curriculum: What Do Gifted Students Learn?

-At the same time, the GEP focuses on holistic development.
-Alongside academic growth, it nurtures students’ emotional and social well-being, helping them build resilience, empathy, and purpose.
-In this article, we take a closer look at what the GEP curriculum entails and what parents can expect from their child’s learning journey.
+At the core of the GEP is a commitment to holistic development.
+Alongside academic growth, the program supports students’ emotional and social well-being.
+This helps them develop resilience, empathy, and a sense of purpose.
+Here’s a closer look at what the GEP curriculum entails and what parents can expect from their child’s learning journey.

 Primary Schools Offering the Programme